willem-vanheemstrasystems/rethinkdb-headstart/README.md

 C:\Users\Me\rethinkdb\>rethinkdb.exe -n myservername
 ````

+###Administrative web console

+By default the RethinkDB administrative web console runs on localhost, port 8080.
+After having started RethinkDB, open a web browser window and surf to http://localhost:8080

 ###Node.js Driver for RethinkDB

 An advanced Node.js driver for RethinkDB with a connection pool, support for streams etc.